HelOWeen/ewa-selfdb-update/Readme.md

 Here's a quick listing of the steps involved for producing an update database, which will be explained in detail in this document:
-- Download what CCP names _"legacy"_ database update
+- Download what CCP names _"legacy"_ database update.
 Once nicknamed "SDE" _(Static Database Export)_ by CCP and often still referred so, the first step is to grab a copy of the [SDE][sde].